mmmads/BAM_ABS/README.md

 ```
 The above command will only retain reads with MAQ(Mapping Quality) > 20 with no header

-Step 2: Run the following command to get rid of duplicates from the unique reads
+_Step 2_: Run the following command to get rid of duplicates from the unique reads
 * Input: Unique reads in sam format (Output of step 1)
 * Output: Unique reads with no duplicate in sam format
 ```
 sort -n -r -k3,3 -k4,4 -k5,5 unique_reads.sam|uniq -u > unique_reads_nodup.sam
 ```

-Step 3: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
+_Step 3_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
 Run Convert_to_bed.pl to convert unique read file to bed format.
 * Input: Unique reads with no duplicate in sam format (Output of step 2)
 * Output: Unique reads with no duplicate in bed format
 ```
 perl Convert_to_bed.pl unique_reads_nodup.sam
 ```

-Setp 4: Prior to execute this step, Bedtools need to be installed.
+_Setp 4_: Prior to execute this step, Bedtools need to be installed.
 After installing Bedtools, to get overlapped unique reads by using Bedtools, run the following command in the bedtools folder
 * Input -a: Ambiguous reads in bed format
 * Input -b: Unique reads in bed format (Output of step 3)
 * Output: All overlapping unique reads in txt format